idaholab/blackbear/doc/content/documentation/systems/Materials/ConcreteASREigenstrain.md

     \bar{\sigma} = \frac{\sigma_{I} + \sigma_{II} + \sigma_{III}}{3f_c'}
 \end{equation}

-## Anisotropic ASR strains and weights in principal directions
+## Anisotropic ASR strain distribution

 In general the incremental ASR volumetric stain $\Delta\varepsilon_{vol}^{ASR}$ should not be applied isotropically because the propensity for expansion in a given direction depends on the stress in that direction.
 The technique of [cite:saouma_constitutive_2006] is used here to calculate the distribution of volumetric expansion among the three directions of principal stress based on the behavior under either uniaxial, biaxial or triaxial confinement conditions.
-Details of this approach for calculating the redistribution weights of ASR volumetric strain in principal directions are provided here, along with details on and its implementation.
-The notations of [cite:saouma_constitutive_2006] are again followed here.

 Given the full stress tensor (in Cartesian coordinates) at a quadrature point within an element, an eigensolver is used to obtain the three principal stresses,
 $\sigma_k$, $\sigma_l$ and $\sigma_m$, and associated eigenvectors for the directions of principal stresses, $R_k$, $R_l$ and $R_m$.